 - An employer match often vests proportionally each year, and this process is called graded vesting.
 For example, if your match vests over four years, one-fourth of the total matching amount will vest each year.

-- Another type of vesting – cliff vesting – takes places all at once.
+- Another type of vesting – cliff vesting – takes place all at once.
 Once you surpass the vesting period, 100 percent of your match belongs to you.

 Why would a company require a vesting period?
 A vesting period may reduce employee turnover and keep employees on the job longer, helping reduce the employer’s costs.
 Other benefits such as stock or option plans for employees may also have a vesting period.

 However, many companies won’t require a vesting period, and in these cases, your match becomes all yours as soon as it’s deposited into your account.
 That doesn’t mean you can withdraw your retirement plan money without penalty, but you’ll be able to take the full amount – your contributions plus the employer match – with you no matter when you leave your job.